- Entry requirements: 2:1 degree, any discipline

 This core module introduces students to the key concepts associated with record-keeping and encourages them to consider how they may be applicable in various environments and for different purposes.

 The module covers the processes and techniques required to implement environment-specific, best practice recodkeeping.
 It aims to provide an introduction to the range of processes necessary to meet the operational requirements of an organisations and to emphasise the importance of understanding both the organisational context, and the centrality of the user when designing and implementing systems.
 In doing so it enables the student to compare theoretical models with their implementation in practice.

-Students taking the MARM (not digital or international pathways) take 45 credits of required modules and 15 credits of optional modules in semester two.
+Students undertaking the digital pathway take 30 credits of required modules and 30 credits of optional modules in semester two.

 The module introduces students to ways in which information and communication technologies have affected, and will continue to affect, the management and exploitation of records and archives, and the consequences of these changes both for professional practice and for users.

 This module introduces students to the concepts, tools and resources required for managing an archive or records management service.
 It includes generic management concepts and techniques and specifically sector-relevant issues, such as preservation, advocacy and community engagement.

 In addition to learning about the algorithms that influence the development of online social systems, students will critically address key questions around the political and economic consequences of online platforms.
 The course emphasises a hands-on approach to studying algorithms in practice, developing students’ programming skills to implement and explore their effects.